gaehlerm/SoftwareEngineering/README.md

 Clean Agile (Robert C Martin) It’s a fairly brief explanation how agile software development is supposed to work.

+Software Engineering at Google (Winters et al.) They write extensively about testing at google.
+What else?

 97 things every programmer should know (Kevlin Henney et al.)

 Design patterns (Gamma et.
 Al) Probably one of the most influential software engineering books ever.
 It explains how classes can be combined to create some whole new functionality.
 Alternatively, you can also watch some youtube videos about the topic.